-In the absence of any express provision herein, this Contract will be governed by the Articles of Association of the Company, the Company's Internal Code of Conduct, and any regulations and that may be approved from time to time by the Board of Directors or any competent body of the Company, as well as by Spanish corporate law and any other civil, commercial or administrative applicable common Spanish laws and regulations.
+In the absence of any express provision herein, this Contract will be governed by the Articles of Association of the Company, the Company's Internal Code of Conduct, and any regulations and that may be approved from time to time by the Board of Directors or any competent body of the Company, as well as by Spanish corporate to object in certain cases.
+Insofar as applicable law and any other civil, commercial requires the Corporation to rely on the Participant's consent to hold this information, the Participant may also have the right to withhold or administrative applicable common Spanish laws and regulations.